actris-cloudnet/dataportal-docs/netcdf.md

   <dt><tt>sigma_v(time, range)</tt></dt>
   <dd>
-    Level 1 data is typically averaged to 30 seconds, so the velocity variable in the NetCDF file is typically an average of a number of high-resolution mean velocity values measured in the averaging time.
+    Level 1 data is typically averaged to 30 seconds, so the velocity variable in the netCDF file is typically an average of a number of high-resolution mean velocity values measured in the averaging time.
 The <tt>sigma_v</tt>
     variable is the standard deviation of these high-resolution mean velocities.
 Spectral width is the standard deviation of actual particle